ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2026-05-25-what-it-takes-filipino-lm-ecosystem.md

 Let me explain them in the following sections.

 > We can build Filipino-centric LLMs and contribute world-class technologies because we have the
-> unique qualities to do so: diskarte, sipag at tiyaga, and bayanihan.
+> unique qualities to do so: Diskarte, Sipag at Tiyaga, and Bayanihan.

 [^1]: I won't be talking a lot about FilBench in this blog post.
 But if you're curious, check out my blog post, check the leaderboard, or read the paper!